RETREAT INFORMATION

 19. Please volunteer for minor tasks, if posted.

 21. Laundry time and locations will be announced right after the Dhamma talk on the day before the service day.
 For laundry service, use bag received upon checking in and put your name on it.
-The cost is currently $15.00 each time.
+The cost is currently $15.00 per service, but for now, the center will cover the weekly laundry service cost for yogis.

 22. Please check out by 12 Noon since the center needs time to get the room ready for upcoming yogis.
 When checking out, please remove your name labels at the seats in the meditation hall and the dining hall to make the seats available for coming yogis.
 The retreat is fully occupied with yogis, so please take this seriously; otherwise, it is very inconvenient for everyone.